Anshaali06/Neuroprotective-Compounds-Docking-ADMET/README.md

 ### 2. Ligand Preparation

-* Retrieved ligand structures from PubChem.
+*  The chemical structures of DHA, EPA, Curcumin, Resveratrol, Quercetin, and EGCG were retrieved from the PubChem database in SDF format.
+* The SDF files were converted to PDB format using Open Babel.
-* Converted structures into PDBQT format.
+* The PDB structures were imported into AutoDock Tools (ADT).
+* Hydrogen atoms were added and Gasteiger charges were assigned.
+* Rotatable bonds were defined for each ligand.
-* Defined rotatable bonds and prepared ligands for docking.
+* The prepared ligands were saved in PDBQT format for molecular docking studies.
 ### 3. Grid Box Generation

 * Binding site coordinates were determined from the co-crystallized ligand.